atsushieno/uapmd/docs/design/ARCHITECTURE.md

 For this purpose we need a realtime sequencer-like audio engine.

+an audio plugin track contains an audio plugin graph, and an audio plugin graph (in practice) contains an instrument, optionally followed by effect plugins.
+In the simplest version, the audio plugin graph is just a sequential list of audio plugins.
+MIDI input port to the instrument, and stereo connections on primary audio bus between the rest of the plugins are assumed.

-an audio plugin track contains an audio plugin graph.
+[Enhancement] we can have a fully-featured audio plugin graph.

 ## Implementation

 For virtual MIDI 2.0 device part it makes use of libremidi.
 It should work on Linux 6.5 or later, MacOS 14.0 or later, and Windows probably 11 or later (`src/service/VirtualMidiDevices`).

-For audio plugin hosting, we build our own hosting later (`src/service/AudioPluginHosting`).
-We will also need audio plugin graphs.
+For audio plugin hosting, we're currently evaluating libossia.
+It can be Tracktion Engine, but we're not sure if it is good enough to process MIDI events appropriately dispatched to each track.
+Also it is concerning that the Tracktion developers are quite negative on MIDI 2.0.

 For `uapmd-setup` GUI we plan to use Tauri 2.0 Web UI, and connect to the service (`src/service/Controller` and `client`).